Messaging apps

 Using Text Collector with Verizon Messages+ is not recommended: even though Text Collector can access most messages, there are some it cannot.
 Plus, Text Collector sometimes will find the wrong recipients for messages it can access.

 Collections might still be fine, but should be carefully compared to the originals in the messaging app for accuracy.
-A better option is to use one of these alternatives instead:
+A better option is to use the built-in backup option and open the backup files with this online Verizon Messages+ Viewer.

 Finally, screenshots are always an option.